sarahbaker/www.bakertunes.com/pages/soulsongs/index.md

   alias: items
 ---

+<big>**Music speaks more intimately than words.**</big>

-<big>**All of us are unique and experience special moments in our lives.
-Significant times are always enriched by music.**</big>
+All of us are unique and experience special moments in our lives.
+Significant times are always enriched by music.

-During my composing career, I have found that music speaks more intimately than words on so many occasions.
+Emotions and images are woven through music and find connection with the deepest parts of our souls.

 **Soul Songs** are solo piano pieces, composed especially for you.
 Your unique Soul Song captures what words cannot fully express.

 Soul Songs reflect the person they are written for, to mark special moments in life such as the birth of a new baby, a special birthday, or the loss of someone close.
 Sometimes, a Soul Song is created specially for a person — just for you, or as a gift for a friend or family member.

+Music captures something unique, and significant events are beautifully enhanced by special music.

 ## How does it work?